Sequence data management and sharing

 To rapidly alert the health authorities and international community should variants of interest emerge.

-The WHO has stressed the importance for all countries to set up a genome surveillance system for SARS-CoV-2 and to rapidly share information in public databases in order to understand and eradicate the virus globally.
-In Africa at present, sequences have been obtained and uploaded to the GISAID public database for less than 1% of reported Covid-19 cases.
+The WHO, in its global strategy for genomic surveillance , has emphasized the importance for all countries to establish a genomic surveillance system for SARS-CoV-2 and to rapidly share information in public databases in order to understand and eradicate the virus on a global scale.

-The implementation of routine genome surveillance of variants in the laboratories is accompanied by very rapid provision of results to the national health authorities and international community, for example through the public platform GISAID.
-This enables phylogenetic analysis of the sequenced strains.
-In addition to highlighting variants of concern (VOCs), this also makes it possible to conduct molecular epidemiology studies on the circulation of SARS-CoV-2 strains in Africa and to estimate the date and place of their emergence using phylogeography and molecular clock analyses.
+This allows for phylogenetic analysis of the sequenced strains.
+In addition to identifying variants of concern (VOCs), it also enables molecular epidemiology studies on the circulation of SARS-CoV-2 strains in Africa and estimates of the date and place of their emergence with molecular clock and phylogeography analyses.

 The open-access platform GISAID facilitates the rapid sharing of data on all flu viruses and the coronavirus responsible for Covid-19.